sisiyao/PilotMVC/README.md

 ## Example App

-Here is an example app I built on top of this framework.
-[Link to the Github is here](https://github.com/sisiyao/RubyOnPilotExample).
+Here is a demo app that I built on top of this framework.
+[Link to the Github](https://github.com/sisiyao/RubyOnPilotExample).

 ![MusicApp preview](musicapp.png)